By Daniel Lambert

 It’s only at this stage that an organization should examine the current and future software applications that are or could support the problematic enabling capabilities and the databases used by these applications to build various scenario roadmaps, as shown in Figure 9 below.
-In this example, the “as is” current state are shown with the full lines indicating the use of current databases for each currently used application supporting the problematic enabling capabilities.
+In this example, the “as is” current state is shown with the full lines indicating the use of current databases for each currently used application supporting the problematic enabling capabilities.
 In one of the two scenarios (without blockchain), the following could be delivered based on our example:

 - The Application Asset “Bank Credit Line/Customer Credit Line/Customer Security Line” now uses the “Risk Management Database”.

 - The Application Asset “Risk Management and Compliance Application Package” now uses the following databases: “Client Database 2”, “Public Collateral Registration Service”, “Client Risk Scoring Service 1” and “Client Risk Scoring Service 2”.

 - The application asset “Consumer Banking” does not use the “Consumer Banking Database”, but instead the “Client Database 2”.